 What’s the Living Wage?

 It’s an hourly rate set independently by the Living Wage Foundation, updated annually and calculated according to the basic cost of living in the UK.
-It’s voluntarily paid by over 5,000 businesses who believe their employees deserve a fair day’s pay for a hard day’s work.
-The UK Living Wage is £9.30 per hour, and the London Living Wage is £10.75 per hour, significantly higher than the statutory minimum wage (these rates are correct as of November 2019).
-Here’s the calculation for an annual living wage salary: LW x hours worked per week x 52
+It’s voluntarily paid by over 14,000 businesses who believe their employees deserve pay that meets their everyday needs.
+The UK living wage is £12 per hour, and the London living wage is £13.15 per hour, significantly higher than the statutory minimum wage (these rates are correct as of April 2024).
+The calculation for an annual living wage salary is: living wage x hours worked per week x 52

 Why should you pay it?